Yoast/developer/docs/features/schema/background.md

 For our purposes, we're particularly interested in how search engines understand the relationship between a website's *pages*, the *organization* which operates the website, the *products* they offer, and other related concepts.
 Structured markup allows us to describe how these entities are connected, and to define their properties.

-Including this kind of markup may result in search engines providing additional or enhanced coverage in their results (such as ‘rich listings’), and eligibility for new/emerging features (e.g., ‘Knowledge graph panels’).
+Including this kind of markup may result in search engines providing additional or enhanced coverage in their results (such as 'rich listings'), and eligibility for new/emerging features (e.g., 'Knowledge graph panels').

 Beyond the immediate marketing applications, structured markup will enable future systems, processes and software to *understand* the relationship between entities, and to utilize this understanding to deliver new types of services.